 Most importantly though, it is noted that the analytical form of the average detection probability for ED-based spectrum sensing over the generalized K fading channels given in [20, eq.
 (7)] is only valid for integer value of m.
-However, the analytical expression presented in the paper is valid for any m value meaning that ED-based spectrum sensing may now be tested over a much greater range of multipath fading conditions, which is essential in demanding scenarios such as ED-based spectrum sensing and RADAR systems.
+However the analytical expression presented in the paper is valid for any m value meaning that ED-based spectrum sensing may now be tested over a much greater range of multipath fading conditions, which is essential in demanding scenarios such as ED-based spectrum sensing and RADAR systems.
 Additionally, the analytical expression presented in this paper shows much less complexity due to the computation of a smaller number of special functions and a rapidly converging infinite series.

-Novel expressions for the differential entropy and cross entropy were also derived in closed-form.
-The behavior of the differential entropy was evaluated for different values of the key parameters of $\mathcal F$ composite fading channels.
-Similar to the average detection probability and AUC, the differential entropy is expressed in terms of the multipath, shadowing and average SNR parameters.
-Hence, there is a relationship between the energy and the information content of a signal and how these are affected by the incurred fading conditions.
-As a result, we compared the differential entropy with the behavior of

-ROC and AUC, offering useful insights on the relationship of these measures, i.e., how different fading conditions affect the sensing of the energy of the signal and its information content.
-More specifically, this can account for the information content difference for small or large variations of the ROC and AUC measures.
-For example, in critical values of these measures, such around 0.95, small variations can show the direct change of the differential entropy.
-Conversely, it can indicate how even slight variations of the differential entropy affect the ROC and AUC.
-Given that these measures are functions of the involved fading parameters and average SNR, these insights are useful in enabling an accurate and robust detector decision.
-Overall, it was shown that the more bits were required to encode the corresponding message when the channel was subject to higher average SNR, severer multipath fading and heavier shadowing.
-Moreover, the cross entropy with the Rayleigh and Nakagamim distributions demonstrated the information loss encountered when the composite fading was not taken into account.
+Novel expressions for the Shannon entropy and cross entropy were also derived in closed-form.
+The behavior of the Shannon entropy was evaluated for different values of the key parameters of \mathcal{F} composite fading channels and then compared with the behavior of ROC and AUC, offering useful insights on the relationship of these measures.
+It was shown that the more bits were required to encode the corresponding message when the channel was subject to higher average SNR, severer mutlipath fading and heavier shadowing.
+Moreover, the cross entropy with the Rayleigh and Nakagami-m distributions demonstrated the information loss encountered when the composite fading was not taken into account.